padmacho/default/www/python/Strings.md

-# str (String)
-Strings in Python have the data type str spelled S-T-R.Strings are sequences of Unicode codepoints, and for the most part you can think of codepoints as being like characters, although they aren't strictly equivalent.
+# String - Str
+In Python, string is a sequence of Unicode characters.
 The sequence of characters in a Python string is **immutable** meaning that once you've constructed a string you can't modify its contents.
-Literal strings in Python are delimited by quotes.
+String literals in Python are delimited by quotes.
 You can use single quotes or double quotes.

 **Default source encoding for python is UTF-8**
 ```python